datazoompuc/datazoom.amazonia/README.md

 ## 10 - TerraClimate

-Loads TerraClimate data by [Climatology Lab](https://www.climatologylab.org), on many avaliable climate variables.
+Loads TerraClimate data by [Climatology Lab](https://www.climatologylab.org), on many available climate variables.
 Data is avaliable from 1958 to 2020.

     There are five parameters in this function: